 When the PGA Championship is played at Kiawah Island, S.C., in August, it will be hard-pressed to match what transpired there over three blustery days more than two decades ago.
 The same goes for the Ryder Cup in September at Medinah outside Chicago.
 For drama, international intrigue, incredible golf and pressure at its most intense, neither event is likely to surpass the 1991 Ryder Cup played over Kiawah’s mean and unrelenting Ocean Course.
 It was dubbed The War by the Shore, and the hyped-up nickname notwithstanding, it was as cruel and remorseless as sport can get.

-The '91 Ryder Cup was played only months after the Gulf War had concluded.
+The 1991 Ryder Cup was played only months after the Gulf War had concluded.
 Patriotism had been running high and unchecked on the American side, and the Europeans were fueled by a relatively new continental pride.
-Kiawah came after European victories in 1985 and 1987 and a draw in 1989, which meant six years of Europe holding the cup after decades of American domination.
-Both teams were thick with brilliant, strong-ego players, eight of whom have already made the World Golf Hall of Fame.
-Further separating the teams was the fact that golf wasn't quite the global tour it is today, with few Europeans playing the PGA Tour full time.
-Finally there was the setting, a barren, exposed and unforgiving Pete Dye course that stretched players' physical and emotional constitutions to the limit.
+Kiawah came after European victories in 1985 and 1987 and a draw in 1989, which meant six years of Europe holding the Ryder Cup after decades of American domination.
+Both teams were thick with brilliant, strong-ego players, eight of whom have already made the World Golf Hall of Fame (it’s up to 11 in 2021).
+Further separating the teams was the fact that golf wasn’t quite the global tour it is today, with few Europeans playing the PGA Tour full time.
+Finally there was the setting, a barren, exposed and unforgiving Pete Dye course that stretched players’ physical and emotional constitutions to the limit.

 Portents of trouble came early in the week with a three-car pileup involving American players on their way to a Wednesday gala.
 On the first day of play on Friday, controversy erupted immediately when several Americans showed up wearing camouflage caps.
 The tenor grew worse, and over the three days of competition there were tense accusations of gamesmanship and rules-bending.
 Bizarre conspiracy theories were set forth, including claims of an exaggerated injury, manipulated pairings and intercepted walkie-talkie conversations.
 The galleries were predictably partisan.